How to Sponsor a Guest

 Visiting Student: used for students enrolled at other academic institutions, but studying at Penn.

 Volunteer (Non-Persistent): used for people who donate their time and efforts to Penn without financial compensation.
-This is used for people who have a short term association with Penn.
-This affiliation does not require an US SSN to be declared.
+This is used for people who have a short-term association with Penn.
 Non-Persistent volunteers receive a PennKey which is not based on their name, but on a sequential number.

 Wistar Staff: used for employees of the Wistar Institute.